-Favourable weather conditions at start of 2014 second cropping season in February/March benefited both maize and cassava crops
+Favourable weather conditions at start of main maize cropping season except in some coastal areas

 Harvesting of cassava, the principal staple in the country, is currently underway.
-Satellite-based information and analysis indicate that crop growing conditions have been generally favourable.
-By contrast, the planting of the main 2014 maize crop, normally completed in October, may have been delayed by early season dryness in several parts of the country (see Map 1).
+Satellite-based information and analysis indicates that crop growing conditions have been generally favourable.
+The main maize crops, for harvest in December, benefited from a timely onset of seasonal rains in October, except in some coastal areas where early season dryness may have affected planting operations (see Map 1).

 Earlier in the year, the second season maize crop, planted from February, was harvested in June-July.
 According to satellite imagery analysis, crops benefited from adequate rainfall throughout the growing period (see Map 2).

-According to the IMF, the average inflation rate, which was estimated at 4.6 percent in 2013, declined to 2.2 percent in 2014, mainly due to a stronger currency and lower global food prices.
+According to the IMF, the average inflation rate, after having declined from 4.6 percent in 2013 to 1 percent in 2014, mainly due to a stronger currency and lower global food prices, remained stable in 2015.

 In the last several years, rates of inflation were very volatile, increasing from 2.6 percent in 2007 to about 5 percent in 2008-2010, then declining to 1.8 percent in 2011 and increasing again to about 5 percent in 2012 and 2013.

 Refugees from CAR estimated at 30 000 in late September; new arrivals in October due to renewed violence in CAR